 Stage 7: hem width/leg opening

-- With the jean flat measure from one side of the leg opening to the other
+Then with the jean flat, measure from one side of the leg opening to the other.

 Stage 8: Inseam/inside leg